Welcome to our Residential Page, we hope you find it beneficial!

 Step 3: Approach multiple builders to provide proposals for constructing your home.

 Be sure to ask for proposals and not simply ‘pricing’: beware of making a decision solely based on price.
-There are many factors to consider including: competence, honesty, reputation and track-record, quality and attention to detail, contracts & change management, safety, conduct & demeanour, communication, customer service, and of course price.
-Of course it will be difficult to ascertain all of these, but some indicators include: authenticity of the people – interview and listen and observe carefully, quality and thoroughness of proposal, reference checks and consulting others, check what associations they are part of, prayer, and finally, follow your instincts.
+There are many factors to consider including: competence, honesty, reputation and track-record, quality and attention to detail, contracts & change management, safety, conduct & demeanour, communication, customer service, project, schedule, and of course price.
+Of course it will be difficult to ascertain all of these, but some indicators include: authenticity of the people (interview and listen and observe carefully), quality and thoroughness of proposal, reference checks and consulting others, check what associations they are part of, pray, and finally, follow your instincts.

 Step 3: Oversee Construction.